What does intelligence mean to you?

 It’s like a two-for-one deal.
 An upward spiral.
 A way to pull yourself up by your bootstraps.

-Root it out, and replace it with the idea that you can boost your intelligence.
+Root it out, and replace it with the idea that you can improve your intelligence.
 You can build up your learning and thinking skills.
 You can stick with tough mental challenges.

 You can enjoy learning new things.